IridiumXue/Python/two-way anova/README.md

-The dataset is obtained from the ToothGrowth dataset in the base R package.
+1.The dataset is obtained from the ToothGrowth dataset in the base R package.

-The Effect of Vitamin C on Tooth Growth in Guinea Pigs
+2.The Effect of Vitamin C on Tooth Growth in Guinea Pigs

 Description